Special lines on contact manifolds: Introduction

-More generally, let $X$ be a complex manifold.
-For some statements below, we do need some minimal assumptions on the parameter spaces, for instance, that the local geometry of singular rational curves determines its global properties.
-For instance, the dimension of the closure of the locus swept out by the singular rational curves is determined by their infinitesimal deformations.
-This is guaranteed if $X$ is either quasi-projective or $X$ is compact in \emph{Fujiki class $\ccC$}: we say $X$ is Fujiki class $\ccC$, if it is bimeromorphic to a compact K\"ahler manifold \cite{fujiki_closedness_of_Douady_spaces}.
-The parameter space we are mainly interested in is the Barlet space \cite{barlet_espace_des_cycles}, which is the complex geometry analogue of the Chow variety \cite[Section~I.3]{kollar_book_rational_curves}.

-We assume in addition $X$ has a contact structure, or $X$ is a generically contact manifold.
-By the latter we mean, that there is a vector subbundle $F \subset TX$, and the quotient line bundle $L = TX/F$, such that $F|_{U}$ and $L|_{U}$ determine a contact structure on an open dense subset $U \subset X$, see Subsection~\ref{sect_prelim_contact_manifolds} for more details.
+Let $X$ be a complex manifold and suppose that there exist a vector bundle $F$ and a line bundle $L$ admitting an exact sequence as in \eqref{equ_contact_sequence_intro}, but that the derivative of the locally defined $1$-form $\theta\colon TX \to L$ determines a symplectic form only on an open dense subset of $X$.
+In such situation we will say that $(X,F)$ is a \emph{generically contact manifold}.

 In this setting we can measure the degree of rational curves using the intersection with $L$.
-In particular, the contact lines are the (complete) rational curves $C \subset X$ with the intersection number $L.C =1$.
-Contrary to the Fano case, there is no guarantee that the lines exist, and the intersection $L.C$ potentially may be zero or negative.
-This is a major issue, however, assuming the lines do exist, we obtain many results that are parallel to the projective case.
+In particular, the \emph{contact lines} are the (complete) rational curves $C \subset X$ with the intersection number $L.C =1$.
+The notion of standard line extends to this context.
+However, contrary to the Fano case, there is no guarantee that lines exist, and the intersection of $L$ with a rational curve may potentially be zero or negative.
+This is a major issue, however, assuming that lines exist, we obtain many results that are parallel to the contact projective case.